Mary F. Kearney, Ph.D.

 Dr. Kearney received her Ph.D. in Biology at Catholic University in 2007 under the direction of John Coffin, Sarah Palmer, and Venigalla Rao.
 She received The Benedict T. DeCicco Award for Excellence in Graduate Research in 2008.
 In 2001 she joined the HIV Drug Resistance Program (renamed the HIV Dynamics and Replication Program in 2015) as a Biologist in the Virology Core.
 In 2008 she was promoted to Head of the Translational Research Unit (renamed the Translational Research Section in 2020), where she oversees a team that investigates viral genetics and expression in vivo, the sources of persistent HIV during antiretroviral therapy (ART), the sources of rebound viremia after stopping ART, the mechanisms for maintaining the HIV reservoir, and the mechanisms for the emergence of drug-resistance mutations in HIV and other RNA viruses.
 Dr. Kearney was awarded the NIH Director’s Award and NCI Group Award in 2012, the NCI Director's Award in 2015, the CCR Group Award in 2016, and the NIH Director’s Award in 2019.
-She was a consultant to the World Health Organization from 2010 to 2016, was the keynote speaker for the launch of the Bioinformatics Program at Hood College in 2015 and for the Center for AIDS Research Symposium at the University of Pennsylvania in 2019, and was elected to the NIH Women Scientist Advisors (WSA) in 2018.
+She was a consultant to the World Health Organization from 2010 to 2016, was the keynote speaker for the launch of the Bioinformatics Program at Hood College in 2015 and for the Center for AIDS Research Symposium at the University of Pennsylvania in 2019, and was elected to the NIH Women Scientists Advisors (WSA) in 2018.
 She has been a member of the CCR WSA Committee since 2018 and served as its Chair in 2020.
-She is currently serving as Chair of the CCR WSA Committee, a member of the NIH WSA Executive Committee, an Organizer of the CCR Grand Rounds WSA-Sponsored Seminars, an advisor to the Biomedical Science and Bioinformatics Program at Hood College, and Guest Editor of the Viruses Special Issue on “Mechanisms of Viral Persistence.”
-Dr. Kearney is the recipient of three Bench-to-Beside Awards, three NIH Intramural AIDS Targeted Antiviral Program Awards, a U.S.–South Africa Initiative U01 Grant, and an Office of AIDS Research Congressional Award, and an NCI Flex Technology Award.
+She is currently serving as Chair of the NIH WSA Scholars Symposium, a member of the NIH WSA Executive Committee, an Organizer of the CCR Grand Rounds WSA-Sponsored Seminars, an advisor to the Biomedical Science and Bioinformatics Program at Hood College, and Guest Editor of the Viruses Special Issue on “Mechanisms of Viral Persistence.”
+Dr. Kearney is the recipient of four Bench-to-Bedside Awards, three NIH Intramural AIDS Targeted Antiviral Program Awards, a U.S.–South Africa Initiative U01 Grant, an Office of AIDS Research Congressional Award, and an NCI Flex Technology Award.
 In 2019 she was promoted to Senior Scientist.